nucleuslabs/form-capacitor/README.md

 **args:**

-path: path to observable in the state tree within the current context
+path {string}: period delimited string path to observable in the state tree within the current context

 **returns:**